 In the build-up to the release of its new show, One Strange Rock, National Geographic launched a campaign that used VR elements to deliver an immersive space experience.

 A VR space-projecting helmet was designed for viewers to experience space through the lens of an astronaut.
-The immersive experiential marketing campaign soon became popular, with many awards to show for its brilliance.
+The immersive experiential marketing campaign soon became popular, and it has won many awards for its brilliance.

 Delivering the experience from an astronaut’s perspective established the credibility and authenticity of the product using the expert touch.
 It also gave life to many viewers’ dreams of seeing space.

 The astronomical concert used a revolving virtual space that transformed for 10 minutes to give attendees an immersive experience.
-Attendees could fly, swim and float during the show.
-Epic built a stage on the Fortnite virtual map with a 200 ft version of Travis stomping around while he performed selected songs for the over 12 million concert attendees and pulled in over $20 million.
+During the show, attendees could fly, swim, and float.
+Epic built a stage on the Fortnite virtual map with a 200-foot version of Travis stomping around while he performed selected songs for the over 12 million concert attendees and pulled in over $20 million.

-Gamers are primarily on their console with limited social interaction.
-The collaboration allowed them to experience a live event without breaking their routine and stay within a familiar environment.
+Gamers spend primarily on their consoles and have limited social interaction.
+The collaboration allowed them to experience a live event without breaking their routine and staying within a familiar environment.

-Disney organized the Doc Mcstuffins check-up clinic roadshow to build awareness for the upcoming season.
+Disney organized the Doc McStuffins check-up clinic roadshow to build awareness for the upcoming season.
 The show traveled to over 20 towns nationwide.
-Kids were invited to role-play Doc Mcstuffins to diagnose the “Big Ted” ouchie system.
-Also, each clinic had waiting rooms, and kids could enjoy clips, stretches, music, and videos from the show.
-The kids also got a Doc Mcstuffins certificate and distributed money-off coupons at selected stores.
+Kids were invited to role-play Doc McStuffins diagnosing the “Big Ted” ouchie system.
+Each clinic had waiting rooms, and kids could enjoy clips, stretches, music, and videos from the show.
+The kids also got a Doc McStuffins certificate and distributed money-off coupons at selected stores.

 Kids love role-playing; the showcase gave them an interactive way to play their favorite character and experience the show up close.

-For example, in the refrigerator, cold air was blown into the room to give attendees an experience of how it feels.
+For example, cold air was blown into the refrigerator to give attendees an experience of how it felt.
 Other subsections of the brewing plants also had their elements represented, like heat in the boiler room and jars of hops in the hops room.

 The perfect campaign was a behind-the-scenes experience without the dangers of a real live tour.
 The end goal helped build credibility and familiarity with the brand’s story.

-Participants could experience the brand and get a feel of what their donation was going towards, thus creating an emotional connection.
+Participants could experience the brand and feel what their donation was going towards, thus creating an emotional connection.

 Example of Stunt Experiential Marketing.
-Picture used for representational purpose.
+Picture used for representational purposes.
 Pic Courtesy: Unsplash

 The Stratos stunt is by far the most daring experiential marketing campaign ever.
 Red Bull went all out and crazy on this one.
 Red Bull sent professional skydiver Felix Baumgartner into the stratosphere to set a world record for the highest parachute jump.
-The stunt video campaign gained over 4 million worldwide views and allowed viewers to experience the brand story of Red Bull.
+The stunt video campaign gained over 4 million worldwide views and allowed viewers to experience Red Bull’s brand story.

 Red Bull has always been known for extreme sports.
-The stunt was an illustration of how far daring can go.
+The stunt illustrated how far daring can go.

 Selling technology is often difficult.
 The fun, interactive way allowed prospects to feel, see, and hear how technology can improve life.
 Rather than reading a boring voucher, Google delivered a walkthrough showcase.